 ANZSOG's inaugural Deputies Forum will bring together 25 select public sector deputies from across Australia and New Zealand.

-The inaugural Australia and New Zealand School of Government Deputies Forum will bring together 25 select public sector deputies from across Australia and New Zealand.
+The inaugural Australia and New Zealand School of Government Deputies Forum brought together 25 select public sector deputies from across Australia and New Zealand.

-Participants will explore the unique challenges they face as deputies in an immersive learning experience, while being exposed to leading thinkers and practitioners in leadership development.
+Participants explored the unique challenges they face as deputies in an immersive learning experience, while being exposed to leading thinkers and practitioners in leadership development.

 The Gold Coast is a region undergoing transition and rejuvenation.
 This presents complex challenges for public policy that make fertile ground for participant’s learning about place-based leadership.